huijing/slides/71-fronteers-2019/README.md

 And I also read a lot more than is on here, but this list only contains links to what I actually reference in my talk.
 If all this is as fascinating to you as it is to me, come chat!
 I'll share my longer list of resources with you as well.

 I love the web.
 Truly.
 And I know that it takes many different groups of people contributing in their own way, that makes the web what it is.
+I was fortunate enough to attend View Source a couple days ago, and got the chance to meet some of the folks who actually work on browsers.

-But today, I want to show my appreciation for browser engineers.
+I know this started out as a talk about images, but as rabbit holes go, you never know where you will end up, right?
+At this point, I want to show my appreciation for browser engineers.
 Some of them have made this their full time careers, others have done so as OSS contributors on their own time.

 Even though browsers are not the only way to access information on the web, they are the predominant medium at the moment.
 So thank you, browser engineers everywhere, for striving to make the web experience smoother, faster and more accessible for all of us.

-And thank you for your attention.
+Thank you.